 Does a baggie full of seed packets in your crisper drawer sound familiar?
 Such seed storage may be fine, but it doesn’t allow easy viewing of varieties, dates, and planting times.
 Organizing and storing seeds is an important step for avid gardeners.
 There are many space-saving ways to organize seed, and it doesn’t have to be an expensive endeavor.

-Seed keeps best at temperatures below 40 degrees Fahrenheit (4 C.).
+Seed keeps best at temperatures below 40 degrees F. (4 C.).
 Often, a garage or basement will be cool enough for storage.
 In warm regions, the refrigerator is ideal.
 Once you have these conditions, it’s time to find the right space-saving ways to organize seeds that fit your lifestyle.

 Organizing and Storing Seeds in Small Spaces

 Keeping seed in an easy-to-use system that takes minimal space will take the headache out of storage.
 Glass jars are fine but take up room on a cool shelf.
 Much better options might include: